hvihvi/blog/pages/posts/wrong-abstraction.md

 > If the only tool you have is a hammer, you tend to see every problem as a nail. - Abraham Maslow

-## Detection & Fixes
+## Examples

 - **Huge API Surface**: many params, need to know internals, too much to learn, framework-ish
-- **Inheritance**: creates more problems than it solves
-- **All-in-one**: mapAtoB then mapBtoC might be easier to understand than mapAtoBtoC (keep a good ballance)
+- **All-in-one**: mapAtoB then mapBtoC might be easier to understand than mapAtoC
-- **Too much indirection**: mapAtoC might be easier to understand than mapAtoB then mapBtoC (keep a good ballance)
+- **Too much indirection**: on the other hand, mapAtoC might be easier to understand than mapAtoB then mapBtoC.
+If someone asks how to go to the eiffel tower, telling them to go to Champs de Mars won't help, nor explaining how to walk and cross the street.
-- **Separation of Concern as a standalone argument**: Tidying up your socks in a "left" box and a "right" box separates concerns but it doesn't help you get dressed faster in the morning
+- **Separation of Concern as an argument on its own**: Tidying up socks in a "left" box and a "right" box separates concerns but it doesn't help get dressed faster in the morning
 - **Excessive consistency**: again, keep a good ballance, consistency gives up on exploration
+- **Inheritance**: tends to be missused

 ## Functional programming with low level of abstraction

 Simple FP principles make it easier for the brain:

-- Pure functions: predictability/determinism
+- Pure functions: predictability & determinism
-- Immutability: no "time" dimension
+- Immutability: removes the "time" dimension that is hard for the brain
 - Isolate side effects

 Try to make it easy to read, navigate and change: